Information for learners

 Each standard must be completed and assessed before you can work un-supervised.
 This should happen at the beginning of your employment and can be done in a phased way.
 As you meet each individual standard, you could be allowed to do the areas of work covered by that standard without direct supervision, while still needing supervision in other areas.

-You could use the learning from the Care Certificate towards some existing qualifications and apprenticeships in the future and you’ll be able to take your certificate with you if you move to another role in health or social care.
-This will help avoid the need to repeat learning if you move to other health and social care roles, though periodic refreshers on some content may be required.
-Make sure you keep your certificate safe and any other documentation you think would be useful.
+You could use the learning from the Care Certificate towards some existing qualifications and apprenticeships in the future, though periodic refreshers may be required.
+Make sure you keep your certificate safe and any other documentation, for example your workbook, you think would be useful.